Javran/ProjectEuler/README.md

   (3) Update package.yaml so that the module is known to cabal or stack

   I haven't give it too much thought about how should we improve this though.

+- Also note that the data does not need to be there - we can have a caching mechanism that fetches data on the fly and put it locally for future uses.